Feed on Posts or Comments 11 March 2010

 #/etc/rsyncd.conf

-#file containing username+passwords in the form <name>:
+#file containing username+passwords IN the form <name>:

-<password> the file should be readable only BY user OR GROUP.
+<password> the file should be readable ONLY BY USER OR GROUP.

-#so chmod 660 or 600 would be necessary.
+#so chmod 660 OR 600 would be necessary.

 secrets file = /etc/rsyncd.secrets